 For some investors, the prospect of buying a plot of raw land for future investment or development is very alluring.
 There is so much potential to be had.
 However, there are many legal issues to consider when buying and holding parcels of property.
 Though you may own the land, the political jurisdictions they’re located within will probably impose a number of restrictions on how the land is to be used.
 Even without considering zoning bylaws and official plans, a property may come with an easement that guarantees access to a part of your property to some other party.
 Mineral rights may grant someone the right to extract and sell minerals from your property for their own gain.

-As land ownership and investing in land s has been around for centuries, centuries-old rights also come into play, including riparian and littoral rights.
+As land ownership and investing in land has been around for centuries, centuries-old rights also come into play, including riparian and littoral rights.
 People who own lands next to rivers and other waterways have considerable rights, even if their land is far downstream from your own.
-If a landowner’s activities significantly alters the quality or quantity of a waterway, landowners downstream have a right to sue for damages.
+If a landowner’s activities significantly alter the quality or quantity of a waterway, landowners downstream have a right to sue for damages.
 If your land happens to be in a flood plain, this greatly affects what you are allowed to develop.

 Knowing Your Restrictions and Access

 It is important for prospective land investment investors to understand the restrictions that exist around a plot of land they’re considering buying.
-Fortunately, many of these issues are known and answers available before any offer is made.
-Legal specifications are often found within the deed for the land, and these are typically available to the public via the Internet or visiting a land records office in the appropriate jurisdiction.
+Fortunately, many of these issues are known, and answers are available before any offer is made.
+Legal specifications are often found within the deed for the land, and these are typically available to the public via the Internet or by visiting a land records office in the appropriate jurisdiction.

-A plot of land may be full of potential, but without access to basic utilities such as sewer, water, electricity and telecommunications, most of that potential will go unrealized.
-Before investing in a property, investors should consider how remote a plot is, whether these utilities are available and, if not, how much it will cost to connect to those utilities.
-This will also alter the plot’s property-tax obligations, as well as the possibilities for development, not to mention the land-owner’s finances.
+A plot of land may be full of potential, but without access to basic utilities such as sewer, water, electricity, and telecommunications, most of that potential will go unrealized.
+Before investing in a property, investors should consider how remote a plot is, whether these utilities are available, and, if not, how much it will cost to connect to those utilities.
+This will also alter the plot’s property-tax obligations, as well as the possibilities for development, not to mention the landowner’s finances.

 The Importance of Experience